kyungseo/kyungseo/README.md

 ![Header](./github-header-image.png)

-A Developer with 20+ years of hands-on experience in Software Architecture/System Integration/Team Leading,
-<br/>especially in Java and its ecosystems.
+A Developer with 20+ years of hands-on experience in Software Architecture/System Integration/Team Leading, especially in Java and its ecosystems.

 <i>▶ I'm currently working on a project!</i>